qanhnn12/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 If Danny wants to expand his range of pizzas - how would this impact the existing data design?
 Write an ```INSERT``` statement to demonstrate what would happen if a new ```Supreme``` pizza with all the toppings was added to the Pizza Runner menu?

 ## 🚀 My Solution
-View the complete syntax [here](https://github.com/qanhnn12/8-Week-SQL-Challenge/tree/main/Case%20Study%20%232%20-%20Pizza%20Runner/Syntax).
+* View the complete syntax [here](https://github.com/qanhnn12/8-Week-SQL-Challenge/tree/main/Case%20Study%20%232%20-%20Pizza%20Runner/Syntax).
-View the result and explanation here [here](https://github.com/qanhnn12/8-Week-SQL-Challenge/tree/main/Case%20Study%20%232%20-%20Pizza%20Runner/Solution)
+* View the result and explanation [here](https://github.com/qanhnn12/8-Week-SQL-Challenge/tree/main/Case%20Study%20%232%20-%20Pizza%20Runner/Solution)